gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/helix_mirroring/enable.md

 1.  **Click "Create Project".**

 >   **Warning:** If any of the branch definitions that you specify overlap,
 >   those branches become read-only.
+For example, if you specify one branch
+>   for `//depot` and another branch for `//depot/jam`, those two branch
+>   definitions overlap because `jam` is inside `//depot`.

->   **Important:** Once you have created your project, GitSwarm cannot
+>   **Important:** Once you have created your project, the branch
->   modify the Git Fusion branch definitions; modifications are possible
+>   definitions cannot be altered by GitSwarm.
+Modifications are possible
 >   by having an administrator edit the Git Fusion `p4gf_config` files.

->
->   You are free to create new branches within the Git repository for your
+>   **Important:** You are free to create new branches within the Git
->   project, but any new (and therefore, unmapped) branches are considered
+>   repository for your GitSwarm project, but any new (and therefore,
->   to be "lightweight" branches in Git Fusion.
-A lightweight branch has no
+>   unmapped) branches are considered to be "lightweight" branches in Git
->   project-specific mapping within the Helix Versioning Engine, and so
+>   Fusion.
+A lightweight branch has no project-specific mapping within the
->   participation by developers using Helix versioning is greatly reduced.
+>   Helix Versioning Engine, and so participation by developers using Helix
->   See the [Git Fusion
+>   versioning is greatly reduced.
+See the [Git Fusion
 >   guide](https://www.perforce.com/perforce/doc.current/manuals/git-fusion/chapter_dyn_ngj_3l.html#repos.lightweight_to_fullypopulated) for details.